Siren (mythology): Nomenclature

 The etymology of the name is contested.
 Robert S. P. Beekes has suggested a Pre-Greek origin.
 Others connect the name to σειρά (seirá, "rope, cord") and εἴρω (eírō, "to tie, join, fasten"), resulting in the meaning "binder, entangler", i.e. one who binds or entangles through magic song.
 This could be connected to the famous scene of Odysseus being bound to the mast of his ship, to resist their song.
+Marcel Cohen suggested that sirens are related to the Biblical word sir'a, which means wasp.
+Wasps, and metaphors containing wasps, appear in the Bible when armies are put in danger.

 Sirens were later often used as a synonym for mermaids and portrayed with upper human bodies and fish tails.
 This combination became iconic in the medieval period.
 The circumstances leading to the commingling involve the treatment of sirens in the medieval Physiologus and bestiaries, both iconographically, as well as textually in translations from Latin to vulgar languages, (Note: Old High German meremanniu in the OHG Physiologus, and Middle English merman 'mermaid', in the ME Bestiary.) as described below.